Topics

 Is Alzheimer’s or dementia considered a terminal or critical illness?

-Yes, Alzheimer’s and dementia are considered critical illnesses and are covered under some critical illness insurance policies.
+Yes, Alzheimer’s and dementia are considered critical illnesses and are covered under most enhanced critical illness insurance policies.
 This type of insurance pays out a tax-free lump sum if you are diagnosed with a serious and life-threatening disease.
-But not all illnesses are covered — it depends on the specific insurance policy you have.
-Some plans cover up to 26 major illnesses, while other plans and riders cover fewer.

-But dementia is not usually seen as a terminal illness.
+However, dementia is not usually seen as a terminal illness.
 This is because people who are diagnosed with dementia can often live for decades longer.
 So, the disease is usually not covered under policies for terminal illnesses, such as the Accelerated Death Benefit rider.
 This rider provides a portion of the death benefit early if the insured person is diagnosed with an illness that leaves them with less than 12 months to live.
-Alzheimer’s, thankfully, is usually not that severe.
+Because those with Alzheimer’s can live for much longer than 12 months, it would not qualify.

 Get one-on-one help